moon920830/ZimCart-Laravel-Ecommerce/README.md

 ### NB: You can use this eCommerce platform as long as you dont remove the footer copyrights.
 Using this project without copyright footer in production you will need to get commercial lisence.

-### For License, Commercial Purposes and the Premium Superfast Template with PWA and more features Contact me on:-
-- +263 783 044 087 (Calls Or Whatsapp)
-- loydtafireyi@gmail.com

 ## eCommerce Web Appliaction

 An complete e-commerce solution for your business.
 Start selling today using ZimCart script.